planttheidea/doozy/README.md

 combine(fns: Array<function>) => function
 ```

-Build a transformer from multiple previous transformers.
+Build a transformer from multiple other transformers.
 This is useful when you have a specific combination of transformations that you want to use with a variety of transducers.

 ```javascript
 const isValidNumber = combine([